Dharanish-AM/Vulnora-AI/README.md

 -   **Interactive Dashboard**: Streamlit-based UI for easy scanning and result visualization.
 -   **REST API**: FastAPI backend for integration into CI/CD pipelines or other tools.
 -   **Smart Scoring**: Calculates a "Smell Score" to gauge the overall security health of your project.
+-   **Smart Scoring**: Calculates a "Smell Score" to gauge the overall security health of your project.
+-   **Modern React UI**: A sleek, dark-mode enabled React client built with Vite and TailwindCSS.
+-   **Comprehensive Logging**: Detailed server-side logs for debugging and audit trails.
 ---

 ## 🛠️ Architecture